Homestead Exemption for Seniors with Limited Income

 qualify, file as soon as possible and we will approve your application in accordance with Florida law.
 Failure to file before statutory deadlines

-will prevent you from receiving the exemption for 2013.
+may prevent you from receiving the exemption for the current year.
 Please govern yourself accordingly.